interlink-project/interlink-project/docs/collaborativeenvironment/interlinkers/add_interlinker.md

    * descriptions.png
    * manage.png

-    All the images will be displayed in the carrusel de images del catalogue.
+    All the images will be displayed in the carrusel of images inside the catalogue.

    ![Carousel](https://github.com/interlink-project/interlink-project/raw/master/docs/collaborativeenvironment/interlinkers/images/addInterlinker/carruselInterlinker_1.png)